Solving Matrix Games with Near-Optimal Matvec Complexity: Acknowledgements

 \section{Acknowledgements}

 Ishani Karmarkar was funded in part by NSF Grant CCF-1955039, and a PayPal research award.
 Liam O'Carroll was funded in part by NSF Grant CCF-1955039.
 Aaron Sidford was funded in part by a Microsoft Research Faculty Fellowship, NSF Grant CCF1955039, and a PayPal research award.
+We thank anonymous STOC reviewers and Jelena Diakonikolas for their helpful feedback on an earlier version of this paper.

 \addtocontents{toc}{ }